-- 1. Complete a cosmetology and barbering course in a school approved by the California State Board of Barbering & Cosmetology - 2.
+- 1. Complete a Cosmetology, Barbering or Esthetics course in a school approved by the California State Board of Barbering & Cosmetology - 2.
 Submit an application and required fee - 3.
 Have a least a 10th grade education or its equivalent and is at least 17 years of age - 4.
 Must receive a passing score on the written test